• Skip to main content

 Recipe Notes

-• Replace the corn and green beans with 2 cups of frozen mixed vegetables, if desired.
+• Swap the corn and green beans for 2 cups of frozen mixed vegetables for a more traditional hotdish.

-• Top with chopped fresh parsley just before serving.
+• Garnish with chopped fresh parsley before serving for a pop of color and freshness.

 What Is A Hotdish